The best treatment for cold injuries is to recognize the early warning signs and take action. Hopefully, with care one avoids the prospect of injury.

 In stage three, or profound hypothermia, the body is stiff and unresponsive.
 Attempting to re-warm a stage three victim in the field is not practical.
 Re-warming in the field will most likely result in a sudden drop in heart temperature (when the very cold blood from the arms and legs returns) causing cardiac arrest.
 The recommended treatment for a person in profound hypothermia is to prevent further heat loss by removing all wet clothing and wrapping the person in warm clothing, linens, sleeping bag, etc with immediate evacuation.
 All hypothermics should be handled very gently as a jar to the cold vital organs can damage them.

 The best treatment for cold injuries is to recognize the early warning signs and take action.
-It also wouldn’t hurt to watch the others around you.
+It also wouldn’t hurt to watch the others around you while on the ski slope or snowmobile trail.
 Often, in a group setting, when one person is struggling and the others are not, that person’s first reaction is to cover it up.
 Speak up if you think someone is in trouble and help them out.
 Sometimes a warm drink, energy bar and an extra stop is all it takes.